 Got a Yard Full of Weeds?
 The City of El Paso Could Fine You

 As much as we love the much needed rain the monsoon season brings, we’re not the only ones who welcome it – the weeds that literally sprout everywhere overnight love it too.
-And thanks to three days of constant rain last week, weeds will be popping up all over the place in the days to come.
-It’s the very reason the city’s code compliance trucks are going to be driving around seven days a week for the next month and a half.
-The city wants to make sure your yard hasn’t been overrun by weeds.
+And thanks to all the moisture we’ve had lately, those pesky undesirable plants are going to start multiplying.
+Therefore, the city wants you to make sure you don’t let your yard get overrun by weeds.

-To read up on the compliance codes, or to rat out one of your neighbors, hit up the Environmental Services common code violations brochure.
+To read up on the compliance codes -- or to rat out one of your neighbors -- hit up the Environmental Services common code violations brochure.